bugsink/bugsink/docs/tutorials/local-install.md

 ```

 This will create a new SQLite database in the current directory and set up the
 necessary tables.
-You may verify the presence of the databse by running
+You may verify the presence of the database by running

 ```bash
 ls db.sqlite3